 If this is your first time making gluten-free cornbread, you may have a few questions.
 Below, I include substitution suggestions and answers to frequent reader questions.

 - Can you substitute the gluten-free flour for almond, tapioca, or rice flour?
-Unfortunately, no. In gluten-free baking, each type of flour plays a different role when it comes to the structure, form, and moisture distribution of the final result.
-Do not substitute anything for the gluten-free all purpose flour blend.
+Ideally, no. In gluten-free baking, each type of flour plays a different role when it comes to the structure, form, and moisture distribution of the final result.
+Gluten-free all purpose flour blends contain structural agents that take the place of gluten (usually, it’s xanthan gum), which help the muffins keep their “sky high” height.
+If you absolutely must avoid GF flour blend, you can replace the gluten free all purpose flour called for in the recipe with 1/2 cup blanched almond flour plus 1/2 cup arrowroot flour (starch).

 - Can you substitute the coconut milk?
 Yes.
 Whole milk is the best substitute, if you tolerate dairy, but you can also use other non-dairy milks like almond milk or oat milk, although the lower fat content will make the muffins slightly less rich.
 Do not use buttermilk or sour cream as a substitution.